msayson/msayson.github.io/_posts/2026-05-15-polymorphic-json-deserialization-java-sealed-interfaces-jackson.markdown

 ## When to apply this pattern

+First, consider whether a polymorphic API is the right design.

+A single endpoint accepting multiple JSON schemas is appropriate when all request types go through the same lifecycle and infrastructure (authorization, data processing steps, queues, auditing/reporting) and only diverge in per-request-type execution logic.

+Prefer separate endpoints when:
+* Request types have different authorization rules or rate limits.
+* Request types have diverging lifecycles.
+* You need clean separation of concerns and auto-generated data models or documentation for each request type's schema.
+Frameworks like OpenAPI, Swagger, and Smithy don't work as well with polymorphic schemas, which can be more difficult for clients to consume and understand.

-Sealed interfaces and Jackson polymorphic type annotations are a good fit when all the following are true:
+Sealed interfaces and Jackson polymorphic type annotations are a good fit for implementing polymorphic schemas when all the following are true:

 * Your JSON payloads share a discriminator field but have different schemas per type.
 * You want a closed set of permitted subtypes.